visit-dav/visit/src/doc/python_scripting/functions.rst

   visit -cli -s script.py

-Or, you can even use the script with VisIt's movie scripts as a means to set up your visualization:
+Or, the script can even be used with VisIt's movie making scripts as a basis to set up the initial visualization:

 ::